alan-turing-institute/defoe/README.md

 This dataset is available, under licence, from [Find My Past](https://www.findmypast.co.uk/).
 The code can run on ALTO-compliant subsets of this data.

+### Papers Past New Zealand and Pacific newspapers

+[Papers Past](http://paperspast.natlib.govt.nz/) provide digitised [New Zealand and Pacific newspapers](http://paperspast.natlib.govt.nz/newspapers) from the 19th and 20th centuries.

+Data can be accessed via API calls which return search results in the form of XML documents.
+Each XML document holds one or more articles.

+This dataset is available, under licence, from [Papers Past](http://paperspast.natlib.govt.nz).

 ---

 # Get started